dhthwy/r/README.md

 # r

+"Everyone thinks AI and code would solve all the world's problems - it won't.

+Code is easy.
+Infrastructure is hard.
+Resources is hard.

+It won't give every household star trek style replicators - to do that every household would need a nuclear equivalent power source.

+A quantum like computer, and data storage that now would consume a whole continent.

+Just to replicate a burito.

+Nope, AI isn't all its cracked up to be.
+"

+"
-"It's interesting when you're boss against a major corp.
+It's interesting when you're boss against a major corp.

 Everybody be kung fu fighting.
 "